kellenwiltshire/golfleague/README.md

 This Example is based off the site created for Women On Par, a Golf group from Toronto, Ontario.

+See how to try it out on [my portfolio](https://kellenwiltshire.com/projects/golfleague)

 ## Lessons Learned

 This is the largest project I have worked on.
 It combines many different aspects from database and authentication to user input and file generation.